nishantjoshi-007/QReator/README.md

-# :star2: QR Code Creator
+# :star2: QReator
 <div align='center'>
-Welcome to the 'qrcodecreator' Github Repository.
+Welcome to the 'QReator' Github Repository.
 This project is a Streamlit-based web application that allows users to create customizable QR codes with options for color, logo embedding, and downloadable formats.
 Designed to be user-friendly and functional, it caters to various needs like marketing, event management, and personal use.
 Dive into the repository to see the code and try out the app.
-<h4> <a href=https://qrcodecreator.streamlit.app/>Live Demo</a> <span> · </span> <a href="https://github.com/nishantjoshi-007/qrcodecreator/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/nishantjoshi-007/qrcodecreator/issues"> Request Feature </a> </h4>
+<h4> <a href=https://qreator.streamlit.app/>Live Demo</a> <span> · </span> <a href="https://github.com/nishantjoshi-007/QReator/issues"> Report Bug </a> <span> · </span> <a href="https://github.com/nishantjoshi-007/QReator/issues"> Request Feature </a> </h4>
 </div>

 # :notebook_with_decorative_cover: Table of Contents